SoFi Select 500 ETF (NYSEARCA:SFY) Sees Large Volume Increase

-SoFi Select 500 ETF (NYSEARCA:SFY – Get Free Report) shares saw unusually-strong trading volume on Tuesday .
-Approximately 232,661 shares traded hands during mid-day trading, an increase of 26% from the previous session’s volume of 184,673 shares.The stock last traded at $18.40 and had previously closed at $18.57.
+Shares of SoFi Select 500 ETF (NYSEARCA:SFY – Get Free Report) saw an uptick in trading volume on Wednesday .
+88,227 shares traded hands during mid-day trading, a decline of 53% from the previous session’s volume of 188,517 shares.The stock last traded at $18.34 and had previously closed at $18.55.

 SoFi Select 500 ETF Company Profile